napari/napari/docs/explanations/performance.md

 # Napari Performance

-Performance is a core feature of napari.
-Performance is a concern for every feature that napari implements.
-Without adequate performance users will migrate to other visualization tools, even if napari has impressive functionality.
+With offline analysis tools performance dictates how long the user has to wait for a result, however with an interactive tool like napari performance is even more critical.
+Therefore performance is a core feature of napari.

+Inadequate performance will leave the user frustrated and discouraged and they will migrate to other tools or simply give up on interactive exploration all together.
+In contrast excellent performance will create a joyful experience that encourages longer and more intensive exploration of data yielding better scientific results.

 There are two main types of performance: